 I investigate current debates about the extent to which knowledge spillovers are localized.
 Using citations of 275 twin papers in the patent literature, I can identify the extent to which inventors are more likely to draw on scientific knowledge that emerged within closer geographic proximity—while keeping the discovery constant.
 Early results indicate that knowledge spillovers are localized not only at the country level, but also very strongly at the metropolitan area level.

-In the Shadow of Uncertainty: Entrepreneurial Strategy and the Selection of New Projects (work in progress)
+In the Shadow of Uncertainty: Entrepreneurial Strategy and the Selection of New Projects

 I explore how entrepreneurs exploit uncertainty to compete against incumbents in pharmaceutical R&D. Using instances in which the same discovery is made simultaneously in an entrepreneurial venture and at a large firm, my preliminary results indicate that entrepreneurs tend to disengage from projects involving too little uncertainty for fear of competition with companies that have much greater resources.
 On the other hand, larger firms tend to reject ideas with high uncertainty, providing space for young firms to grow, “sheltered from competition” by this very uncertainty.